 Arrhythmias are abnormalities of impulse formation and/or conduction.
 For example, complete heart block (an impulse conduction abnormality), resulting in a ventricular escape rhythm (an impulse formation abnormality) may occur concomitantly with sinus tachycardia (another impulse formation abnormality).
 All of these factors go into making the final rhythm diagnosis.

 3. Look At The Axes

 The axis describes the overall direction of impulse conduction.
 This includes P waves, QRS complexes, and T waves.
-P waves axis and QRS axis relates to the depolarization of the atria and ventricles, respectively.
+The p waves axis and QRS axis relate to the depolarization of the atria and ventricles, respectively.

 The T wave axis relates to the repolarization of the ventricles.
 Understanding the axes helps determine whether ECG wave changes are primary abnormalities or secondary abnormalities.

 Overall intervals tell about the rate of conduction through the cardiac tissue.
 The PR interval tells about conduction from the sinoatrial (SA) node, through the atria, and through the atrioventricular (AV) node.
 ECG readers should measure the PR interval, QRS interval, QT interval, and then calculate the corrected QT interval.